RevenantHowl/RevenantHowl.github.io/CV.markdown

 ---
 layout: page
-title: Gallery
+title: CV
-permalink: /Gallery/
+permalink: /CV/
 ---

-Aquí irá una galería de imágenes en construcción.
+Aquí irá mi triste CV.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)